-The 7 dishes you can't miss in Florence
+7 signature dishes you can't miss in Florence

-Here you will find the addresses where you can taste the best steaks in Florence.
-If you want to cook them, here are the best butcher's shops in the city where you can buy them at a glance.
-And if you want to know everything and more about the subject, we suggest our book on Steak, an all-inclusive work for fans and connoisseurs!
-A volume of 200 pages, with more than 180 unpublished photographs written by food and wine critic Aldo Fiordelli, with a preface by Allan Bay.
-A journey through the best trattorias and restaurants offering Fiorentina: 23 in Florence, 10 in Tuscany but also in Milan, London, Paris and New York.
+And if you want to know anything and everything about the subject, we suggest the book on Steak, a work omnia for enthusiasts and connoisseurs!
+A 200-page volume with more than 180 previously unpublished photographs written by food and wine critic Aldo Fiordelli, with a foreword by Allan Bay.
+A journey to the best trattorias and restaurants that offer Fiorentina: 23 in Florence, 10 in Tuscany but also in Milan, London, Paris and New York.

-Poor dish made with eggs and artichokes.
-In theory it would be the equivalent of a simple artichoke omelette, in fact the art of certain epic cooks of today has made it sublime, bringing it to the fore with ingenious tricks and interpretations.
-There is not much more to add, apart from inviting you to try one of these carefully selected versions that we recommend.
+A poor man's dish made with eggs and artichokes.
+In theory it would be the equivalent of a simple artichoke omelet, in fact the art of certain epic cooks these days has made it sublime, bringing it to the forefront with ingenious tricks and interpretations.
+There is not much more to add, except to invite you to try one of these carefully selected versions we recommend.

-It is another typical second dish of Florence based on offal, tripe, which is part of the so-called fifth quarter.
-It is a very cheap cut, obtained from different parts of the bovine stomach (cap, cross, etc.).
-It is prepared by slicing the tripe, well washed, into strips and adding it to a sauté of onions, carrots and celery cut into small pieces.
-The peeled tomatoes are then added and left to cook until the water from the tripe and tomatoes is removed.
-Serve hot with a sprinkling of pepper and a drizzle of extra virgin olive oil.
-In the old days even the broth in which the tripe was cooked was sold in flasks, an excellent soup was made from it where rice was cooked together.
-To know where to go to eat the best Florentine tripe, click here and, also, here.
+This is another typical Florentine second course made from offal, tripe, which is part of the so-called fifth quarter.
+It is a very inexpensive cut made from different parts of the bovine stomach (cuff, cross, etc.).
+It is prepared by slicing the tripe, well washed, into strips and adding it to a sauté of chopped onions, carrots and celery.
+Peeled tomatoes are then added and left to cook until the water from the tripe and tomatoes is withdrawn.

 BEANS IN THE FLASK